 Nick: Because that’s nothing.
 That’s just something she does.
 And she probably only does it because she saw it in a movie.
 It’s not real.
 It’s not their real stuff.

 Roger: All that stuff– the hair flips, the mannerisms, the catch phrases.
 They add up to the personality.
 So they are what’s real.

 Nick: Yeah, but it’s all the outside stuff.
 That’s fine in the beginning.
 You need the outside stuff.
 You need, like, the reasons to be in love.
 But I think you can get past that.
 I think you can get to the part where the little tricks don’t mean anything.

 Roger: I say you are attracted to what is in front of you.
 End of story.

 Nick: I can’t describe it exactly but it’s like there’s nothing she can do.
 All her usual ways of hooking you in have no effect and yet you’re still in love.
 It’s like the act is over and you get to the part she’s been hiding.
 And she’s been hiding it because she thinks that’s the part that’s gonna blow it or make you leave or get bored or whatever, but you get to that part, and you’re still there.
 And you’re even more in love.

 Roger: Have you met my nephew?
 His name is Jesus.

-People’s external personality is developed through various forms of conditioning coming from the outside world.
-There is no way to avoid it.
+The external personality of humans passes through a tremendous conditionning dictated by the outside world.
+Regardless of how hard you try, you can’t avoid it.
 The world around shapes us.
-We often do things, just because we have seen so in a movie or music video.
+We often do things just because we have seen them in a movie.

 If you truly love lifting, you will stick with it one way or another for as long as possible.
-You will continue to play the game even after you have realized that the whole thing has been built on less than honest expectations.
+You will continue to play the game even after you realize that it’s been built on less than honest expectations.
 You will be there when the special effects are failing, and the only thing left is the raw desire to better your physical abilities with or without visual and external rewards.
-I can’t say I am there yet.
-I may never be because I am a loser.
-What’s certain is that I am definitely closer than I was before.
+I can’t say that I am there yet.
+I may never be, but I am definitely closer than before.